 - creating meaning through the process of reflection, a vital component of service-learning.

 At A.B.
 Paterson College, Service-learning embraces the attainment of intended outcomes in the academic, pastoral and co-curricular curricula, for we aim to educate the whole student and have specific and intended outcomes in all these areas for our students.
-In this, the introductory year of Service-learning in the College, 21st Century skills have been an important component of our pilot projects.

 Service-learning is reaching the hearts of our community, supporting the understanding of our students through real-life applications of their learning, and building positive relationships between students, staff and community partners.
 We look forward to the continued growth of Service-learning in our College.